 After The War

-Having survived the war, he was discharged and put into the Army Reserve in November 1919.
+Having got through the war, he was discharged and put into the Army Reserve in November 1919.
 So, it was back to civilian life in Kenilworth for young Harold.

 Following in his father’s foot-steps, he became involved with St Nicholas church, and eventually became a sexton, and was a keen bell-ringer.